apache/predictionio/docs/manual/source/recommendation/customize-serving.html.md

   }
 }
 ```
-> - We will show you how not to hardcode the path
+INFO:We will show you how not to hardcode the path
-> `./data/sample_disabled_products.txt` soon.
+`./data/sample_disabled_products.txt` soon.

-> - This example code uses a local relative path.
+WARNING: This example code uses a local relative path.
 For remote deployment, it is
-> recommended to use a globally accessible absolute path.
+recommended to use a globally accessible absolute path.

-> - This example is only for demonstration purpose.
+DANGER: This example is only for demonstration purpose.
 Reading from disk for every
-> query leads to terrible system performance.
+query leads to terrible system performance.
 Use a more efficient
-> implementation for production deployment.
+implementation for production deployment.

 ## Deploy the Modified Engine

 Now you can deploy the modified engine as described in the [Quick
-Start](quickstart.html) guide.
+Start](/recommendation/quickstart.html) guide.

 Make sure the `appId` defined in the file `engine.json` match your *App ID*: